TinaSay/AuthorManagerPlugin/README.md

 * To see posts from the frontend click 'View posts' to see the archive and 'View post' to see a singular page of the post.
 * Frontend views are available by the following paths: your-domain/authors for all authors list and your-domain/authors/first_name-last_name for each single author view
+* The widget can be added to any of the sidebars from the Widgets menu

 ## License